infomofo/chrome-angular-md-template/README.md

 ![A Generic Chrome App running as a Chrome Extension](docs/images/ChromeExtensionScreenshot.png)

 This is a very early work in progress.

-The material-design repo provided by angular is not yet in a official distribution, so some hacks are required to get this to compile and deploy.
-When bundling the android app, you should remove all the node_modules under the material design bower component used to build the dist directory.
-Really, all directories other than "dist" can be discarded or ignored.
+The material-design repo provided by angular is now an official bower distribution.
 Features
 --------